 She also works closely with fiduciaries in probate matters and the administration of estates and trusts.

-Ms. Chang writes frequently on the protection of women in the modern family, including the critically-acclaimed book, Bound Feet & Western Dress (Doubleday) which has been translated and published in over ten countries.
+Ms. Chang has written on the protection of women in the modern family, including the critically-acclaimed book, Bound Feet & Western Dress (Doubleday) which has been translated and published in over ten countries.